phoenixframework/phoenix/guides/presence.md

 Finally we can use the client-side Presence library included in `phoenix.js` to manage the state and presence diffs that come down the socket.
 It listens for the `"presence_state"` and `"presence_diff"` events and provides a simple callback for you to handle the events as they happen, with the `onSync` callback.

 The `onSync` callback allows you to easily react to presence state changes, which most often results in re-rendering an updated list of active users.
-You can use the `list` method is to format and return each individual presence based on the needs of your application.
+You can use the `list` method to format and return each individual presence based on the needs of your application.

 To iterate users, we use the `presences.list()` function which accepts a callback.
 The callback will be called for each presence item with 2 arguments, the presence id and a list of metas (one for each presence for that presence id).
 We use this to display the users and the number of devices they are online with.